Sunday, August 24, 2025

 Join East West Players for the benefit premiere performance of the 2025/26 Theatre for Youth touring production of Tam Tran Goes to Washington by Elizabeth Wong.

-This fundraiser in support of EWP’s Arts Education programs for Youth–Theatre for Youth and EWPlay!–will include the revival premiere performance of Tam Tran Goes to Washington, a post-show conversation between playwright Elizabeth Wong and other guests, and a dessert and drinks reception in our courtyard.
+This fundraiser in support of EWP’s Arts Education programs for Youth–Theatre for Youth and EWPlay!–will include the revival premiere performance of Tam Tran Goes to Washington, a post-show conversation with playwright Elizabeth Wong and student organizer Malaya Conui, and a dessert and drinks reception in our courtyard.
 Longtime EWP artist, actor, and labor advocate Clyde Kusatsu (Star Trek: The Next Generation, A Man on the Inside) will host the event.

 Tickets are $100 each ($85 tax-deductible).

-This special event is supported in part by The Beulah Quo & Edwin Kwoh Fund for Arts Education and Cafe Dulce.
+This special event is supported in part by The Beulah Quo & Edwin Kwoh Fund for Arts Education.
+Desserts and beverages compliments of Cafe Dulce; additional catering by Far Bar.

 About Tam Tran Goes to Washington